Babies in the Penn State NICU get costumes custom-made by nurses

 In addition to the NICU, the expansion will include a pediatric intensive care unit, and more patient rooms and care stations.

-“You only get one first Halloween, so make it special and go all out because every little kid deserves the best,” Wardle says.
+“You only get one first Halloween, so make it special and go all out because every little kid deserves the best,” Wardle said.

 The new NICU is scheduled to open in the fall of next year.